Kushrati/Projecto/README.md

 - **Category: Finances**
 - **Mobile: This application is primarily meant for mobile devices but could be ported to personal computers.
 It would not lose any functionality if it were to be moved to a non-mobile version.**
 - **Story: Allows the user to buy and sell stocks with virtual money on the stock market.**
-- **Market: For ages eighteen and older who are interested in experimenting in the stock market.**
+- **Market: For ages thirteen and older who are interested in experimenting in the stock market.**
 - **Habit: Invest.io can be used as often as the user pleases.**
 - **Scope: First this will be used as an application to educate people in stocks, with long trading in mind.
 It could also be expanded to a social platform that allows users to compare their trades.**